-You may decide to offer some type of prize promotion, such as a sweepstakes or contest to promote your website or business.
+You may decide to offer some type of prize promotion, such as a sweepstake or contest to promote your website or business.
 While sweepstakes and contests are generally permitted in most states, lotteries are not.
-The following summary of website and social media lottery, sweepstakes and contest laws should help your business stay legally compliant.
+The following summary of social media lottery, sweepstakes, and contest laws should help your business stay legally compliant.

-Thus, a prize promotion that conditions the chance to win on subscribing for a service, purchasing a product or, in some states, visiting a physical store, may be deemed an illegal lottery.
+Thus, a prize promotion that conditions the chance to win on subscribing to a service, purchasing a product or, in some states, visiting a physical store, may be deemed an illegal lottery.

 Federal statutes prohibit, among other things, the mailing or transportation in interstate or foreign commerce of promotions for lotteries or the sending of lottery tickets themselves.
 (Pic-A-State Pa., Inc. v.
 Reno, 76 F.3d 1294 (C.A.3 (Pa.), 1996).
 State laws vary, but “chance” is one of the elements generally required to be present in order for a game to violate a state anti-gambling statute.

 States restrict illegal lotteries through criminal anti-gambling laws.
 For example, the Illinois anti-gambling statute defines an illegal lottery as “any scheme or procedure whereby one or more prizes are distributed by chance among persons who have paid or promised consideration for a chance to win such prizes, whether such scheme or procedure is called a lottery, raffle, gift, sale or some other name.”